vanheaven-ui/apple-clone/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
+- You need a code editor in your local environment.
+- You need to have npm installed in your local environment.
 ### Setup
+- (OPTIONAL) Fork the repository into your github repository
+- Clone the github repository at [Repo-link](https://github.com/vanheaven-ui/apple-clone) to a desired local envirnment directory.
 ### Install
+- Open the cloned directory with your code editor of choice.
 ### Usage
+- Make any desired changes to the files in the directory and save changes.
 ### Run tests
+- run npm stylelint <stylesheet file name> in your terminal to ensure consistence style.
 ### Deployment
+- Open the index.html file in your browser.

 ## Authors